From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 The entrance to the Breakers from Leavenworth Street.

 NuStyle Development was the only company to bid on the buildings when OPPD put them up for sale in 2013.
-While they were listed on the National Register of Historic Places, the company didn’t seek historic tax credits as it was deemed too costly and problematic to maintain certain historic characteristics such as the buildings glass block windows and a great hall that was the home to a turbine.
+While they were listed on the National Register of Historic Places, the company didn’t seek historic tax credits, as it was deemed too costly and problematic to maintain certain historic characteristics such as the building’s glass block windows and a great hall that was home to a turbine.

 The project included three structures:

-• The 4-story turbine hall which was renovated into 89 units and include roof trusses and two underground parking levels with 200 stalls.
+• The 4-story turbine hall, which was renovated into 89 units and includes roof trusses and two underground parking levels with 200 stalls.
 The roof was removed from the middle of the building to create an interior courtyard whose focal point is an old 275-ton crane.

 Looking down at the interior courtyard of the Breakers apartments from the rooftop.

 Up to that point, NuStyle mostly did projects in which they converted old offices into apartments.
-They called The Breakers the most complex project they had ever worked on as the buildings were essentially a shell that housed huge pieces of equipment.
-It required that they remove a huge diesel fuel tank, iron, boiler parts and asbestos.
+They called The Breakers, located at 415 Leavenworth Street, the most complex project they had ever worked on, as the buildings were essentially a shell that housed huge pieces of equipment.
+It required that they remove a large diesel fuel tank, iron, boiler parts, and asbestos.

 The Breakers courtyard with the huge crane hanging from above.

-When it opened, the Breakers connected Little Italy to the south to the Conagra campus on the north.
-This apartment more than others in the area attracted not just young professionals and millennials but baby boomers and empty nesters.
-This can likely be attributed to its location as it offers not only views of the river but easy access to the Old Market while being far enough from the crowds and nightlife.
+When it opened, The Breakers connected Little Italy to the south to the ConAgra campus to the north.
+This apartment complex more than others in the area attracted not just young professionals and millennials but also baby boomers and empty nesters.
+This can likely be attributed to its location, as it offers not only views of the river but easy access to the Old Market while being far enough from the crowds and nightlife.

 Please feel free to comment to share your thoughts.